I get it.

 Each day’s reading includes:

 - a key quote from the study

 - a related Bible verse and Scripture reading

 Plus, the last chapter helps you learn how to do this on your own.

 You can get the Imagine Bible Study Devotional for $5.
-If you’re not sure, go ahead and grab a free chapter.

 You don’t have to be confused and bored when you read the Bible.
 You can encounter God Himself as you enter into our stories of faith.
 Grab the Imagine Bible Study Devotional below.